jager47X/AI-RAG-FLOW-AI-Powered-Datawharehouse-System-/README.md

 - Display the summarized insights in the console.

 ## ⚙️ Customization
-- Embedding Model: Change the EMBEDDING_MODEL in your .env file to use a different OpenAI model if needed.
+- Embedding Model: Change the EMBEDDING_MODEL in your .env file to use a different OpenAI model or Localy compute using sentenceTransformer if needed.
 - MongoDB Configuration: Adjust the MONGO_URI in your .env file to connect to a different MongoDB instance.
 - Annoy Settings: Tweak parameters such as VECTOR_SIZE and ANNOY_TREE_COUNT in vector_db.py to suit your data and - performance requirements.
 - Summarization Prompt: Modify the prompt in summarizer.py to tailor the summarization output.
+- ingest.py: ingest_Australian_Legal_Corpus.py is the example of how to ingest data from JSONL to mongoDB.
+Each ingesting requires diffrent methods.
+- More Database: Modify client of mongodb to add more database.
 ## 🚀 Future Improvements
 - Add More DataSet
 - Advanced Vector DBs: Experiment with specialized vector databases like Pinecone, Milvus, or Qdrant for even faster search performance.
 ## 📜 License
-#### ⚠️ This project is licensed under the MIT License.
+#### ⚠️ This project is licensed under the Apache License 2.0.

 ## 🤝Contributer
 ### 👤Software Engineer: Yuto Mori (Auther)